 What goes into an SLA?

 In broad terms, an SLA will typically include a statement of objectives, a list of the services to be covered by the agreement and will also define the responsibilities of the service provider and customer under the SLA.

 The customer, for example, will be responsible for making a representative available to resolve issues with the service provider in connection with the SLA.
 The service provider will be responsible for meeting the level of service as defined by the SLA.
 The service provider's performance is judged according to a set of metrics.
 Response time and resolution time are among the key metrics included in an SLA, since they relate to how the service provider deals with a service interruption.

 SLAs establish customer expectations with regard to the service provider's performance and quality in a number of ways.
-Some metrics that SLAs may specify include:
+Some metrics that SLAs may specify include the following:

 - Specific performance benchmarks to which actual performance will be periodically compared.

 - Service provider response time -- the time it takes the service provider to respond to a customer's issue or request.
 A larger service provider may operate a service desk to respond to customer inquiries.